servirtium/README/starting-a-new-implementation.md

 You'll note that the recording generates many differences between recordings (back to back).
 That is a good list of things to check off for mutation, mask, redaction, deletion.

+You'll also note that some of the same Redaction, Mask, Delete, and Mutate operations should be in playback.
+Or perhaps: un_redact, un_mask, un_mutate.

 ## 9. Add a capability for a "Note".

 The testing tech, can add a note for the next interaction, which will appear in the markdown.
 It's